 You’ve spent considerable time and effort accumulating your assets, so it makes sense you want to see them go to the right people to be used in the right way, but, as the saying goes “you can’t rule from the grave.”
 You can, however, put plans in place to give your beneficiaries the best possible opportunity to make the most of their inheritance.
 Here are five tips to plan for and manage wealth and asset transfer.

 This is a critical one that sounds simple but is often overlooked: Make sure your beneficiaries know what you want them to do with their inheritance.
 You can’t tell them after you have gone, but many people fail to do this in their lifetime, and it can increase the chances that your money won’t achieve the outcomes you want for your beneficiaries.

 If your beneficiaries are children (or adults with financial literacy gaps!) it’s a good idea to start educating them about money and finances as soon as possible.
-There are a ton of resources out there to develop financial literacy, including the Apt Knowledge Centre, which is free for Apt clients and subscribers.

 #2 Include your family in financial planning

 Only 4% of Australians hold regular meetings to discuss financial issues as a family, but it can have a host of benefits, both within your lifetime, and after it.
 Helping your family understand your financial values and plans for the future, and supporting them to develop their own, can put everyone on the front foot.